 To nominate someone for the ITS: MS Educator Spotlight, we invite you to fill out our online nomination form.

-The ITS: Model Schools department at CiTi recently named Tammy Cummings, Library Media Specialist at the Center for Instruction, Technology & Innovation, as its Educator Spotlight for the month of February.
+The ITS: Model Schools department at CiTi recently named Michelle Majerus, a fourth-grade teacher at Lura M. Sharp Elementary School in Pulaski, as its educator spotlight for the month of May.

 Past Educator Spotlights: